eclipse-threadx/guix/test/README.md

 ```

 #### Debug Failed Test
 After test execution, a test log file named `studio_view_test_log.txt` will be generated in the current directory.
 If a test case failes, the log file will provide detailed information about the failure.
+If the test fails due to canvas data mismatch, a `test_failure` folder will be generated in the currect directory, which contains the screenshot of the failed test case.

 #### Add New Test Case
 1. Add a new test file.
-2. Import the nessary modules.
+2. Import the necessary modules.
 ```python
 import os
 import sys